seinecle/blog/_posts/2021-11-11-best-worst-scaling-online-free-application.md

 On the first point, [a recent study](https://link.springer.com/article/10.1007%2Fs10579-020-09524-2)[^1] speaks volumes: Best Worst Scaling elicits judgements which spread smoothly and "naturally" over the space of all possibilities.
 The study used BWS, pairwise comparison and a rating scale to ask respondents about how they value words in terms of their positive / negative "valence" ("happy" is a term with a positive valence, "depressed" in a term with a negative valence).

-You would expect that respondents would find that most of the words have a neutral or quasi neutral valence, and fewer words in the extremes of positive and negative.
-Indeed!
-But look  at the difference between BWS (__green line__, very smooth) and what the other methods produced (blue and red lines, pretty irregular):
+You would expect that respondents would find that most of the words have a neutral or quasi neutral valence.
+The more we go to the extreme on the positive or negative side, the fewer words there should probably be.
+That is indeed the case, see the graphic below.
+But look at the differences between the three methods: BWS (__green line__, very smooth) and rating scale / pairwise comparison (blue and red lines, pretty irregular):
 <br/>
 <br/>